aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Thu Nov 21 05:09:07 2024
+Last update: Fri Nov 22 05:09:04 2024

 ### Let's play! 🎮